JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 p12 p13 p14 p15
 ```

-Our input picture with a center white is a mask and is the base for `w0` to `w15`:
+Our input picture with a center white is the base for `w0` to `w15`:

 ```
 0 0 0 0